wrnkt/lazyvim/README.md

 cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -B build
 ```

-You also might need to install `clangd` if you don’t have it already.
-You can
+You also might need to install `clangd` if you don’t have it.
+You can install it
-install it in nvim by running the command `:Mason` and picking `clangd`.
-Or you
+in nvim by running the command `:Mason` and picking `clangd`.
+Or you can just
-can just install with dnf, apt or whatever.
-As long as it’s on the PATH it
+install with dnf, apt or whatever.
+As long as it’s on the PATH it should work.
-should work.